hmcheung/hmcheung.github.io/_pages/research.md

 author_profile: true
 ---

-My research mainly focus on tropical cyclones and their impacts.
+My research mainly focus on the track forecast and the impacts of tropical cyclones.

-1. <ins>Tropical cyclone track forecast using machine learning algorithms</ins>
+<ins>Tropical cyclone track forecast using machine learning algorithms</ins>

-2. <ins>Tropical cyclone and East Asian climate</ins>
+<ins>Tropical cyclone and East Asian climate</ins>